NEXT

 FOR EMPLOYEE OWNERSHIP AND FINANCIAL PARTICIPATION

-Employee ownership and employee financial participation will develop better and faster when the European Union will affirm its political will.
+Employee share ownership and participation will develop better and faster when the European Union will affirm its political will.
 EFES was set up to encourage the European institutions in that way.
 However, the institutions of the European Union are numerous and complex.
 The progress is real.
 Unfortunately, it is still slow, compared to other regions of the world (Australia, the USA, South Africa, India, etc.)

 • Recent progress

-• EFES action
+• The EFES action

 • European Parliament